 Have Fun Enjoying The Rochester Art Scene

-We just listed all of the best local galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in the area.
+We just listed all of the best local galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in your area.
 If you made it all the way to the end then you probably love art as much as we do.

 You can let us know about any of your own tips and tricks in the comments at the end of the post, or please also let us know if we got anything wrong or if anything we posted has become dated.
-Have fun going to the galleries, museums, buying supplies or doing anything that has to do with art in Rochester!
+Have fun going to the galleries, museums, buying supplies, or doing anything that has to do with art in Rochester!